vicch/leetcode/400-499/404/readme.md

 # Solution

 If current tree's left node is a leaf, return its value.
-Otherwise get sum of left and right child trees recursively.
+Otherwise get sum of left and right subtrees recursively.